Community Music Program for Vietnamese Youth

 Solution

-We work with underprivileged youth in the provinces of Khanh Hoa and Thua Thien Hue, Vietnam to provide after school music and art classes, providing a place for students to come together and be part of a supportive community.
+We work with underprivileged youth in the province of Khanh Hoa, Vietnam to provide after school music and art classes, providing a place for students to come together and be part of a supportive community of students and mentors.
 Each student receives a stringed instrument and lessons.
 We also provide aid as needed for our students and families, by paying the tuition fees to their local schools through high school and college as needed.

 Long-Term Impact

 Our program helps to develop a positive self-image, leadership skills, and a sense of community for our students.
-Through surveys of our students and their parents, we have seen the students create unique support among themselves and teachers.
+Through surveys of our students and their parents, we have seen the students create unique place of support among themselves and rely on their teachers as mentors outside of their family life.
 Their parents have told us how our program gives the students something to do, keeping them out of trouble, and how their kids have become more ambitious and confident overall.

 Resources